codio/knowledge/source/common/develop/ide/workspace/panels.rst

 .. meta::
-   :description: Panels, Tabs, and Layouts
+   :description: Control your project workspace layout using Panels, Tab and Layout settings.

 .. _panels: